mickeybrave/CoffeeMachine.API/README.md

 ## Design
 The main idea was to use SOLID principles to make the code clean, testable, loose coupling, with single responsibilities, simple and easy to understand.
+On another way I've made it flexible, adjustable and configurable.

 ### Design patterns used